 Qualified conservation contribution.

 Enter a disposition made through a qualified conservation contribution under section 170(h).
-In general, the term "qualified conservation contribution" means a contribution-
+In general, the term "qualified conservation contribution" means a contribution:

-- 1. of a qualified real property interest,
+- Of a qualified real property interest,

-- 2. to a qualified organization,
+- To a qualified organization,

-- 3. exclusively for conservation purposes.
+- To be used exclusively for conservation purposes.

-Attach a copy of the Form 8283, Noncash Charitable Contributions, that was filed.
+Attach a copy of the Form 8283, Noncash Charitable Contributions, that was filed and a statement that: